dkluske/dekay/README.md

 |-----------------------|----------------------------------------------------------------|
 | Kotlin                | The programming language.                                      |
 | Compose Multiplatform | A framework for kotlin multiplatform based on Jetpack Compose. |

+## Usage

+To deploy the app on your phone, you will need to download the specific app-file for your operating system from the latest actions workflow.

+After you obtained the file, you will have to proceed with the individual steps, that are needed to deploy an application to your operating system.

+**Note:** This procedure is required, because this project has no independent - project specific - organization currently.
+Therefore there are no credentials for a general deployment available currently.
+Might change in the future.

+### iOS

+- Sign the built `ipa` file with your AppleId.
+- Deploy the signed file to an app distribution service of your desire.
+  - For Example: Google Firebase App Distribution
+- Download and install the app from the distribution on your iPhone.

+### Android

+-

 ## Authors